codio/site/source/docs/dashboard/account/cookies.html.md

 title: "Cookie Requirements"
 ---

 In order for Codio to work correctly you need to allow cookies.
 Check our [Privacy Policy](/legal/privacy/) for more information about cookies.

 In order for Codio to work correctly you need to allow cookies.
+The following information explains how to enable cookies for all sites.
+You can also enable them only for certain sites, which is not explained below.

 #### To enable cookies in Chrome: